bluekvirus/Stage.js/implementation/HOWTO.md

 ####Icons
 If you can, always use bootstrap & font-awesome icon fonts included in the package.

-If you need to have customized icons, please ask your designer for 64x64 or even 128x128 sized icon files in png format.
-You can use the icon preparation tool to resize and combine them into a single CSS sprite package (.css + icons.png + demo.html).
-Note that background image can **NOT** be combined into the CSS sprite.
+If you need to have customized icons, please ask your designer for 64x64 or even 128x128 sized icon files in the *PNG* format.
+You can use the icon preparation tool to resize and combine them into a single CSS sprite package (icon.css, icons.png and a demo.html to show you css-class to icon mappings).
+Note that background image and texture images should *NOT* be combined into the CSS sprite.

 See `/implementation/themes/README.md` for more details.

 ####Preview page
-There is a bootstrap components preview page at `[your theme folder]/index.html`.
-Change it to include more static components and use it to demo your new theme. `URL://[your host]/themes/[your theme]/`
+There is a theme preview page at `[your theme folder]/index.html`.
+Change it to include more UI components and use it to demo your theme. `URL://[your host]/themes/[your theme]/`

 Include other js libs